Skip to content

 });

-Five retries with one-second delays — but skip the retry on any 4xx response, because retrying a “your input is bad” error doesn’t help.
+Five total attempts with exponentially growing one-second-base delays — but skip the retry on any 4xx response, because retrying a “your input is bad” error doesn’t help.

 useCase({